 - Neighborhood hubs, such as Hyde Park and Bown Crossing

-Ambassadors toured parts of Barber Valley, Harris Ranch and Bown Crossing where they learned how the city’s comprehensive plan and zoning code work together to create walkable, connected communities that carefully balance the built environment with respect to the natural environment.
+Ambassadors toured parts of Barber Valley, Harris Ranch and Bown Crossing where they learned how the city’s comprehensive plan and zoning code work together to create walkable, connected communities.

 About the Program

 Livability Ambassadors will meet at least once a month over a six-month period between May and October 2019.
 Each tour will consist of a half-day field trip where Ambassadors will visit and learn about a new site.
 Ambassadors will then process and share what they’ve learned from each tour with their communities of family, friends, coworkers and neighbors.

 After all tours have concluded, Ambassadors will participate in a closing ceremony at Boise City Hall, where they will share their experiences as a Livability Ambassador with city leadership.

 Send a Message to Community Engagement